maliahavlicek/ms4_challenger/README.md

 1. Users cannot Update profiles for other users.
 The Profile Update view checks the user's id against the logged in user's id before allowing updates.
 1. Users cannot Checkout and enter a payment unless they are logged in and payments cannot be attributed to other profiles.
 1. Changing passwords requires sending registered email link and does not auto log in a user.
 While it's annoying to have to wait for a password reset email, then to login after setting it, this step prevents users from taking account ownership over if they manipulate a password reset for their account and attempt to hack another's.
+1. Before a user can view submissions, challenge ownership/membership is checked
+1. Before a user can rate a submission, challenge ownership/membership is checked

 ### Custom Validation
 1. Set up a virtual environment via this command in the terminal session: